theov06/aerofair/README.md

-# ✈️ SkyVibe - Smart Flight Booking Platform
+# ✈️ SkyVibe - Smart Canadian Domestic Flight Booking

-A complete, innovative flight booking website with unique features that don't exist in traditional booking sites.
+A complete, innovative flight booking website for **Canadian domestic flights only** with unique features that don't exist in traditional booking sites.
 Built with vanilla HTML, CSS, and JavaScript - no frameworks required!

 ## 🌟 Unique Features